dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 Many interesting and useful packages of reusable Dart code are available at the [pub.dev site]({{site.pub}}) repository.

-This tutorial shows how to use `dart pub`&mdash;a package manager that comes with Dart&mdash;to install one of the packages in the repository, the vector_math package.
+This tutorial shows how to use `dart pub`—a package manager that comes with Dart—to install one of the packages in the repository, the vector_math package.
 You can follow these same steps to install any package hosted at